A dinghy full of Syrian refugees arrives to the north shore of Lesvos, Greece, 2015.

 The refugees disembark from the bus and precariously make their way into the camp.
 Conversations strike up with current residents and the new arrivals soon discover it is up to them to build a shelter for themselves.
 With a little guidance from those they meet the new arrivals start to forage for wood from the olive trees or find pallets from local businesses and use litter in the form of bags or sheets to make cover.

 The next realisation is the availability of food, or lack of it.
 In the absence of any proper organised relief and with only a few small charities working within the camp, food is scarce.
-The latest residents are told they will be fed the same food for every meal every day and that is if they can get to the front of the queue before food runs out.
+The latest arrivals are told by current residents they will be fed the same food for every meal every day and that is if they can get to the front of the queue before food runs out.
 The queue can extend beyond 2,000 people, many start queuing immediately after their last meal for the next serving several hours later.
 A pre-packed croissant for breakfast, butter beans with rice at lunch and no evening meal.
 Tasteless and always the same.
 Many refugees have taken to walking a few miles to a local Lidl supermarket to spend any money they have been able to bring with them and take to cooking beside their makeshift home.

 (The majority of refugees throughout 2015 and 2016 would waste little time in Moria.
 There was neither the capacity or security to manage the thousands that would arrive.
 On they would go in anticipation of catching a ferry to the mainland to make their way north further into Europe.
 After borders began to tighten across Europe, refugees arriving from late 2016 would be forced to spend months and even years at Moria Refugee Camp.)

 We take a ferry to the mainland and then travel north by bus to the Greek border with Macedonia.
 This is the next major notable stop, another makeshift camp known as Idomeni Refugee Camp.
 The population here is estimated to be in excess of 20,000 people.
 Again, people make home where ever they can.
 Conditions are no better but food appears to be in slightly greater supply.
-Small charities have managed to make more tents available which is necessary given the landscape is quite barren and has no obvious material to make shelter.
+Small charities have managed to make tents available which is necessary given the landscape is quite barren and has no obvious material to make shelter.
 The ambition here is to make it across the border into Macedonia as soon as possible, then north into Serbia and then Hungary.

 Checks continue as we progress north and contend with Europes new borders, countless barbed wire fences aimed to prevent refugees from reaching their destination or finding sanctuary.

 Many go on to Germany or even further north but we take the route to the ‘Jungle Refugee’ Camp in Calais, France.
 Walking into the camp your senses are met with hope and anticipation, but then confusion and dread at the conditions and overcrowding.
 The Jungle had grown to an estimated population of 20,000, with only small local NGO’s present.
 Here many wait in hope of making the crossing to England.
-Many nationalities have made this place their temporary home, Afghans, Syrians and Iraqis, but also refugees from other countries too fraught with war and unrest less frequently in the headlines such as Somalia and Sudan.
+Many nationalities have made this place their temporary home, Afghans, Syrians and Iraqis, but also refugees from other countries also fraught with war and unrest but less frequently in the headlines such as Somalia and Sudan.

 It is here I leave the trail and the people I have met, soon to return to the ‘Jungle’ and witness what next would become of these lost but hopeful souls.